This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 View On Amazon

-- Bent handle design for better hoop clearance
+- Bent handle design improves hoop clearance and comfort

 4. Hisuper 45 Inch Sewing Embroidery Scissors with Sheath